 There's some caution on forecasts for 2024 given so much was got wrong in 2023.
 But supply is likely to exceed demand with downward pressure to start with.
 Looking forward more, there also needs to be an admission that the Paris Agreement targets will be missed, which will have repercussions on the Energy Transition and climate change, and will affect oil markets.
-Secondly, peak of demand will likely happen within the decade and that will change everything.
+Secondly, peak oil demand will likely happen within the decade and that will change everything.
 A shrinking market means the low-cost producer will be king and will have to increase market share, leading to more price competition.
 The third aspect is the triangle between economics, geopolitics and global energy and more often than not, it's energy and oil that is impacted by economics and geopolitics.
 We have an event with that potential in 2024, and that's the US election; it may create a lot more instability, depending on how confrontational or not the new administration is on the global stage.
-Oil Markets remained relatively immune to apparent bullish Black Swans in 2023 - will that remain the same in 2024?

-The EU's southern neighbours - East Med/ Azerbaljan/ etc - won't walt beyond 2024 for Europe to make strategic energy infrastructure Investments before they look EAST to develop their economies?
+The EU's southern neighbours - East Med/ Azerbaijan/ etc - won't wait beyond 2024 for Europe to make strategic energy infrastructure investments before they look EAST to develop their economies?